Skip to content

 LUMS Mapping

-Batch Ingestion includes a specialised mapping pipeline for LUMS (Lane Use Management Signs) that ensures no overlap of signs as they map to the OSM ways used for the platform's road network links.
+Batch Ingestion includes a specialised mapping pipeline for LUMS (Lane Use Management Signs) that ensures accurate assignment to road network segments without overlaps.

-1. Retrieve STREAMS links — Get all STREAMS links associated with LUMS devices from the STREAMS Gateway
+1. Retrieve device-to-link associations — Get all link associations for LUMS devices from the external gateway

-4. First pass: nearest way — Map each LUMS to the leading edge of its nearest way using the first node, ensuring a minimum of one way per device
+4. First pass: nearest segment — Map each LUMS to its nearest road segment, ensuring every device has at least one segment assignment

-5. Second pass: remaining ways — Map any unmapped ways to their nearest LUMS device by minimum distance
+5. Second pass: remaining segments — Map any unmapped segments to their nearest LUMS device

 Edge Cases

-• No link assigned to LUMS — Device cannot be mapped without a STREAMS link association
+• No link assigned to LUMS — Device cannot be mapped without a link association

-• HMM mapping failure — Link coordinates cannot be resolved to OSM ways
+• Mapping failure — Link coordinates cannot be resolved to road segments

-• More LUMS than ways — Only a number of LUMS equal to the number of ways will have mappings; closest devices are prioritised
+• More LUMS than segments — Only a number of LUMS equal to the number of segments will have mappings; closest devices are prioritised

 Manual Trigger

-For development, testing, or initial deployment, Batch Ingestion can be triggered manually via GraphQL:
+For development, testing, or initial deployment, Batch Ingestion can be triggered manually through the platform's API.
+Contact your platform administrator for API access details and available data sources.

-In production, Batch Ingestion should only run on its CRON schedule.
+In production, Batch Ingestion runs automatically on its configured schedule.

 Troubleshooting